khakhalin/notes/keywords/pandas.md

 The most useful methods are called on series of Timestamps using a prefix (similar to how it works for strings): for example `df.x.dt.dayofyear`.
 For example:
 * `year`, `hour`, `day`, and other obvious words, that turn a a datastamp into an integer.
 Also: `dayofyear`, `weekofyear`, `dayofweek` (zero-indexed starting Monday).
 Note the absence of parentheses; it's really like that; it's a property, but not a method, apparently! (🔥 why?)
 * `date()` and `time()` return a new series of either **Dates** or **Times** that are not quite Timestamps, but kinda related. ☣️ Note that a Date is not just a rounded Datetime, as it does not inherit to a Timestamp, and is not equal to a datastamp encoding 00:00 time on the same date.
 This may cause problems if one isn't careful.
 * `dt.round('D')` - rounding to a day; similarly `floor` is for rounding down, and `ceil` for rounding up.
-Aliases for frequencies can be found here: https://pandas.pydata.org/docs/user_guide/timeseries.html#timeseries-offset-aliases
+    * Aliases for frequencies can be found here: https://pandas.pydata.org/docs/user_guide/timeseries.html#timeseries-offset-aliases
+    * This approach won't work for months, and will return an error, as months have different lengths.
+See below (offsets) for a proper solution.
 * To produce a nice string: `strftime('%w-%a')`; the format codes are described here: https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior
     * Most common string: `%Y-%m-$d` - ISO date.
 Alghouth `str(timestamp.date())` gives the same result.
 * To parse strings into stamps (an opposite to formatted output): `df.x = pd.to_datetime(df.x)` - it's surprisingly smart, and in most cases just magically works.
 But if it cannot get the format, just provide a `format` parameter, designed of same `%Y` etc elements (for example, %d/%m/%Y`)